WingDr/siyuan-plugin-citation/README.md

   - Insert Literature Citation: Open the literature search panel, select the literature, and insert its [citation link](#glossary) at the current cursor position, and update the literature library.
 If not called by a shortcut key or the cursor is not focused in the editor, it will be copied to the clipboard instead.
   - Insert Literature Note: Open the literature search panel, select the literature, and insert its note at the current cursor position.
 If not called by a shortcut key or the cursor is not focused in the editor, it will be copied to the clipboard instead.
   - Cite Zotero Selected Items: Same function as in the Slash Menu.
 If not called by a shortcut key or the cursor is not focused in the editor, it will be copied to the clipboard instead.
-- Title Block Icon Menu:
+  - Refresh All Literature Notes: Refresh the content of all literature note documents in the library.
+It's recommended to wait for a while before proceeding with the next action.
+- Document's upper-right "More" menu:
-  - Refresh Citation:

- Use the current [citation link template](#configuring-the-plugin) to refresh all [citation links](#glossary) in the current document (**in the [literature library](#glossary) set to store [literature content](#glossary)**).
+  - Refresh Citation: Use the current [citation link template](#configuring-the-plugin) to refresh all [citation links](#glossary) in the current document (**in the [literature library](#glossary) set to store [literature content](#glossary)**).
 When the citation link template changes, you can use this function to refresh all citation links in the document.
-- Document Top-Right Menu:
-  - Refresh Citation: Same function as the Title Block's Refresh Citation.
+  - Refresh Literature Note (Only if the document is in the literature library and loaded): Refresh the content of the current document, which is equivalent to referencing the same literature again without copying the citation link.

 ![ ](./assets/protyleslash.png)